common-workflow-language/user_guide/src/faq.md

 <a name="recordinputs"></a>
 ## Record Inputs 📀

-For commandline flags that are either **mutually exclusive** or **dependent** a special record type can be defined.
+For commandline flags that are either **mutually exclusive** or **dependent**, a special record type can be defined.
 You can also specify null here to create optional inputs.

 ```yaml
 #Using record inputs to create mutually exclusive inputs